This tangy Indian garlic chutney goes very well with South Indian breakfast dishes like Dosa, Idli. It is also a great dip for garlic breadsticks.

 1. Originally, more chilies will be added to this recipe.

-3. Pearl onions/sambar onions taste super for this chutney.
+3. Pearl onions/sambar onions taste super good for this chutney.